NativeScript/docs/content/guide/ui/image-cache.md

 title: ImageCache
 ---

-The ImageCache class allows you to cache an image from an HTTP request.
+ImageCache allows you to cache an image from an HTTP request.

 ## Using ImageCache
 For consistency, you should use a single ImageCache instance